RasPelikan/IrrigationManagementESP/README.md

 This is an irrigation management system based on the ESP8266 platform.

+It controls a low rate well pump which pumps water into containers during the day.
+Additionally, it controls a irrigation pump (placed in the container) based on the pipes current water pressure and the container's current level of water.

+This setup is needed if your well feels not well any more ;-) - means there is water but not enough to place the high rated irrigation pump directly into the well.

 ## Hardware

 An MCP23017 (I2C) is used control LEDs and relais, because the system is able to control